Shafayat-Alam/Toy-Numerical-Methods-Analysis-Projects/README.md

 Simple preliminary numerical methods/analysis projects that enabled research interests in numerical methods/analysis.

-*Note the Newton-Raphson implementation is incorrect because the system of equation formulation is wrong.
+*Note the Newton-Raphson implementation is incorrect because the system of equations formulation is wrong.